-Just about every jewelry maker thinks about trying his or her hand at metalwork, and with that are the questions about soldering torches, torch tips, fuel, and metal melting point temperatures.
+Just about every jewelry maker thinks about trying his or her hand at metalwork, and with that are the questions about the soldering torches, torch tips, fuel, and metal melting-point temperatures.

 The first time you use a soldering torch might be a scary proposition.
 The open flame can seem intimidating and may make you feel more like a construction worker than a fine design artisan.
 Do not let these preconceived notions turn you away from soldering or divert you to use some insufficient equipment.
 With proper safety and practice, you can become comfortable with the flame.

 Find out more about why you need to use a flame torch versus a soldering iron.
-Learn how to pick the correct fuel for your torch, and other resources that can help you learn to make metal jewelry.
+Learn how to pick the correct fuel for your torch and about other resources that can help you learn to make metal jewelry.

 Use a Flame Torch, Not a Soldering Iron